OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 ## Privacy and local data

+PDF extraction, OCR text, file segments, metadata remains local only.
+Whenever you let the assistant upload your texts to AnythingLLM it will expose the PDF files to AI models and text embedding providers that you have selected inside AnythingLLM.
-PDF extraction, OCR decisions, segmentation, local artifacts, and this app's own run reports remain on the machine.
-Upload mode submits prepared text to AnythingLLM Desktop, whose configured embedding provider may be local or cloud-hosted.
-Review that provider's policy before processing sensitive text.
+Embedding providers OpenRouter models configured in AnythingLLM may be local or cloud-hosted.
+Review the respective provider's policy before processing sensitive text.

 By default, generated output, logs, and local configuration are kept under `%LOCALAPPDATA%\AnythingLLM PDF Parser Embedder Assistant`.
 Set